otaviojava/jcassandra-book/08-java-spring.md

 # Creating an application with Java and Spring

-The Spring framework is an open source project whose objective is to facilitate Java development and today it has become one of the most popular tools worldwide.
+The Spring framework is an open-source project whose objective is to facilitate Java development and today it has become one of the most popular tools worldwide.
 Its history clashes a lot with that of Java EE since it was born to fill the gap that Java EE could not, besides simplifying several points, such as the security part.
 In its beginning it was just a dependency injection framework, however, it currently has several subprojects, among which we can mention:

 * Spring Batch
 * Spring Boot